Students learn about the genres of myths, folktales, and fairy tales through participation in a variety of online activities.

 Writing Rubric Narratives

-Use the writing rubrics to assess your students' writing skills.
+Use the writing rubrics as a way to assess your students' writing skills.
 These rubrics can also serve as models for a modified version that might include your state's writing standards.

 This project aids students in meeting national standards in several curriculum areas.